 Regardless of whether an administrative agency is acting in a quasi-judicial or a legislative capacity, the agency’s interpretation of its own enabling statutes and of its own regulations, is not binding on an appellate court, but is entitled to deferential weight and often is upheld unless the appellate court finds the agency action to be plainly unreasonable or unlawful.
 Although the Appellate Court will defer to a state agency’s interpretation of its state enabling legislation, neither an appeals court nor a federal court defers to a state agency’s interpretation of state or federal statutes, laws or the application of case law to the facts before the agency.

 Although the appellate court gives a lot of weight to an agency interpretation of its enabling statutes and regulations, it is not, as noted above, bound by an agency’s interpretation, or by its interpretation of its own regulations or decisions.
 If a statute or a regulation is arguably ambiguous but has been consistently interpreted by the agency over a long period of time without intervening legislative action, the administrative interpretation will ordinarily control.

 An agency’s determination of a strictly legal issue, not involving either interpretation of its enabling legislation or the exercise of its purported agency “expertise”, is not given deference, by the appellate court who will consider those issues on its own and make an independent review and analysis.

 Interested in filing an appeal to the Appellate Division of the New Jersey Superior Court or a NJ administrative agency?

-Then contact me personally today to discuss your appeal matter.
+We want to help you.
+If you feel justice escaped you, then contact me personally today to discuss the possibility of filing an appeal.
 I am easy to talk to, very approachable and can offer you practical, legal ways to address your appeal.